Artist

 A quartet from Turin formed by Marco Cimino (Errata Corrige and later Arti & Mestieri) and Marco Gallesi (Arti & Mestieri), but much more jazz-oriented than these members' former bands.

-Their only album, Esagono, was released in 1976 on the small Mu label, and is a very well played instrumental jazz-rock album with some similarities with Arti & Mestieri (some of whose members like Arturo Vitale, Giovanni Vigliar and Gigi Venegoni also guested on the LP) in tracks like Dedalo e Icaro, but far from that group's progressive moments, and not different from the style of other italian bands like Perigeo
+Their only album, Esagono, was the first release of the small Mu label, managed by the group members themselves.
+It's a very well played instrumental jazz-rock album with some similarities with Arti & Mestieri (some of whose members like Arturo Vitale, Giovanni Vigliar and Gigi Venegoni also guested on the LP) in tracks like Diatomea, but far from that group's most progressive moments, and not different from the style of other Italian bands like Perigeo

 The album went totally unnoticed, even due to the bad distribution, and the band soon split, drummer Diaferia later played with the briefly reformed Errata Corrige and later Combo Jazz.

 The Esagono 2 CD includes a live recording from 1977 and an unreleased track by the old line-up.
-The group reformed in 2007-2008 as Esagono Concept with Marco Cimino, Marco Gallesi, Giorgio Diaferia and saxophonist Diego Mascherpa for some concerts and a new album entitled Apocalypso.
+The group reformed in 2007-2008 as Esagono Concept with Marco Cimino, Marco Gallesi, Giorgio Diaferia and saxophonist Diego Mascherpa with a new album entitled Apocalypso and concerts, even in Japan.

 LP